paudetseis/SplitPy/docs/index.rst

 SplitPy is a teleseismic shear-wave (SKS) Splitting Toolbox based on the Matlab Tool SplitLab, but with modifications from Wustefeld et al (2008).
-Additional error surface implementation has been added, however these error surfaces have not been fully tested (as of 1.1.4).
+Additional error surface implementation has been added, however these error surfaces have not been fully tested.

 Quick links
 """""""""""